AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 The ledger with no failures may simply have no ledger.

-The full Epistemic Debt framework — including the Debt Ledger schema, five-phase audit process, and tamper-evidence benchmarks — is in `AUDIT-METHODOLOGY.md`.
+The full Epistemic Debt framework — including the Debt Ledger schema, five‑phase audit process, and tamper‑evidence benchmarks — is in `AUDIT-METHODOLOGY.md`.

 ---